 driving a car in tirana

-Buses in Tirana are not the worst option for transportation, and they are at least very affordable.
+Buses in Tirana are not the worst option for getting around — at the very least, they are very cheap.

 Parking in Albania

-We will address parking in two sections: parking in Albania in general and parking in Tirana.
-Let’s start with the simpler question.
+Let’s break this topic down into two sections: parking across Albania and parking specifically in Tirana.
+Let’s start with the simpler part.

-Paid parking in Albanian cities (excluding Tirana) can be found in:
+Paid parking (excluding Tirana) can be found in select locations:

 parking cost in albania